runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 ```

 `kompile` is K's compiler.
 By default, it takes a program or specification
 written in K and compiles it into an interpreter for that input.
-Right now
+Right now we
-we are compiling a single file.
-A set of K files that are compiled together
+are compiling a single file.
+A set of K files that are compiled together are
-are called a **K definition**.
-We will cover multiple file K definitions later
+called a **K definition**.
+We will cover multiple file K definitions later on.
-on. `kompile` will output a directory containing everything needed to execute
+`kompile` will output a directory containing everything needed to execute
-programs or perform proofs using that definition.
-In this case, the directory
+programs and perform proofs using that definition.
+In this case, `kompile` will
-`kompile` will create by default will be in the current directory and will be
+(by default) create the directory `lesson-02-a-kompiled` under the current
-called `lesson-02-a-kompiled`.
+directory.

 Now, save the following input file in your editor as `banana.color` in the same
 directory as `lesson-02-a.k`: